-Burgon suggested that ΘC , which is a contracted, uncial form of $\theta \epsilon \delta \varsigma$ (contracted as "a sacred name", nomina sacra, as some shy men might needlessly write G-d for God), got altered to OC, the contracted form of $\delta \varsigma$ (eg, Burgon, pp. 442-3).
-This would be done, Burgon suggests, by the removal of the line in the theta, Θ , either blurred in time or erased deliberately, creating the appearance of an omicron, OC: that would then come to be a reading in favour of OC, to make it into a theta, OC, done either accidentally, or pulled off deliberately by post-Nicene scribes who saw their chance.
+Burgon suggested that $\Theta C$ , which is a contracted, uncial form of $\theta \epsilon \delta \varsigma$ (contracted as "a sacred name", nomina sacra, as some shy men might needlessly write G-d for God), got altered to OC, the contracted form of $\delta \varsigma$ (eg, Burgon, pp. 442-3).
+This would be done, Burgon suggests, by the removal of the line in the theta, $\Theta$ , either blurred in time or erased deliberately, creating the appearance of an omicron, OC: that would then come to be a reading in favour of $\delta \varsigma$ .
+However, if any changing was done, much more likely is it that a line was later added to the OC, omicron, of OC, to make it into a theta, OC, done either accidentally, or pulled off deliberately by post-Nicene scribes who saw their chance.
 The crafty addition of a line is much easier to pull off than the removal of a line.

 There has long been contention over whether or not there is a line in the omicron in Manuscript A. People see what they want to see.
 Dr. Henry Alford, another great Victorian scholar, and who wrote the lovely song Come, Ye Thankful People, Come, speaks of the advantage of microscopic evidence settling the dispute.
 Writing some two decades before Burgon, Alford had this to say of Manuscript A (his italics): "oc ... is now [a] matter of certainty.
-The black line at present visible in the o, is a modern retouching of an older but not original fainter one, due apparently to the darkening of the stroke of an ε seen through from the other side.
-I have examined the page, and find that a portion of the virgula of the ε , seen through, and now corroded through, extends nearly through the Θ , not however quite in, but somewhat above, its centre, as Sir Frederick Madden has observed to me.
+The black line at present visible in the o, is a modern retouching of an older but not original fainter one, due apparently to the darkening of the stroke of an $\varepsilon$ seen through from the other side.
+I have examined the page, and find that a portion of the virgula of the $\varepsilon$ , seen through, and now corroded through, extends nearly through the $\Theta$ , not however quite in, but somewhat above, its centre, as Sir Frederick Madden has observed to me.
 It was to complete this that Junius made a dot ...
 Besides which, the mark of abbreviation above the line is modern, not corresponding with those in the MSS.
-Sir Frederick Madden now informs me that a very powerful microscope has been applied by Professor Maskelyne, at his request, to the passage in the MS, and the result has been that no trace of either virgula in the O, or mark of contraction over it, can be discovered.
+Sir Frederick Madden now informs me that a very powerful microscope has been applied by Professor Maskelyne, at his request, to the passage in the MS, and the result has been that no trace of either virgula in the o, or mark of contraction over it, can be discovered.
 It is to be hoped, therefore, that A will never again be cited on the side of [the Received Text]" (Alford, The Greek Testament, Vol. III, p.
 332).